toan512/wolf-animation/README.md

 ##Getting started

-Add w0lf-animation.css to website example :
+Add Wolf-animation.css to website example :
 > test.css

 ##How to use